-Executive Summary 3 Vision 4 Foreword 5 7 Introduction IFCA Success Criteria 23 NEIFCA summary Work Programme 30 North Eastern Inshore Fisheries and Conservation Authority Telephone: 01482 393515 Fax: 01482 393699 www.ne-ifca.gov.uk
+North Eastern Inshore Fisheries and Conservation Authority

+Telephone: 01482 393515 Fax: 01482 393699

+www.ne-ifca.gov.uk

-EXECUTIVE SUMMARY This is the eighth Annual Plan released by North Eastern Inshore Fisheries & Conservation Authority (NEIFCA).
+EXECUTIVE SUMMARY This is the ninth Annual Plan released by North Eastern Inshore Fisheries & Conservation Authority (NEIFCA).
 The general format of the plan remains consistent with previous years, providing a guide for work streams during the forthcoming year.
 The plan links the national IFCA vision, high level objectives and success criteria to local strategic objectives and performance indicators.
 The plan also highlights how the training and development of the authority's officers and members is incorporated into the delivery of its own local performance indicators and objectives and ultimately the national vision.
-VISION (1) To lead, champion and manage a sustainable marine environment and inshore fisheries, by successfully securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry.
-FOREWORD Outside any agreed transitional arrangements the UK will technically leave the European Union within the next year.
-Many uncertainties remain including any detail on the scope of the withdrawal in terms of future trading arrangements and fisheries policy.
-Once that landscape has been established consideration can then be given to the mechanics of how the UK should best manage its marine resources and what structures are needed to do so.
-Since their inception in 2010 IFCAs have successfully demonstrated their ability to deliver sound and effective marine management and conservation at a local level and as a collective, make a significant contribution to the positive delivery of national marine policy.
-I believe that they have a significant role to play in the future and I know that NEIFCA officers remain fully engaged in those work streams.
+VISION To lead, champion and manage a sustainable marine environment and inshore fisheries, by successfully securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry.
+FOREWORD Outside any agreed transitional arrangements the UK is expected to leave the European Union on 29 March 2019.
+Many uncertainties remain, particularly in terms of future trading arrangements and long term fisheries policy.
+Despite the national uncertainties North Eastern IFCA will continue to focus on developing the management and conservation of local fisheries and the wider marine environment.
+At the same time, it will remain fully engaged with its national partners during 2019, including Defra and the MMO and its member local authorities, in supporting as smooth a transition as possible through the EU exiting process.
 Locally the Authority continues to make significant strides in protecting and sustaining both the marine environment and a wide range of commercial fisheries across its district.
-Over the last couple of years the focus has centred on marine protected areas, scallop dredge and crustacean fisheries and looking forward to this year, officers will be working on the development of a potting effort management scheme with informal consultation expected to commence during the next few months of 2018.
+During 2018 Officers have been working hard to establish a regulatory framework that will significantly improve the Authority's understanding of the levels and patterns of fisheries exploitation occurring across the region and strengthen protection within Marine Protected Area sites.
+The conservation and management of important shellfish stocks will remain a key focus during 2019 with the further development of a scheme to improve the management of potting effort.
+Strengthening engagement with the recreational fishing sector is also considered a priority during the forthcoming year.
 This new plan sets out the Authority's main commitments for the year ahead.
-Finally, I would like to welcome all those new members to North Eastern IFCA and I hope you find your first year both rewarding and fulfilling.
+Finally, I would like to encourage all members to become as actively involved as possible during the year ahead and support the important work being delivered by the Authority's officers and staff.
 Caroline Lacey Clerk of North Eastern Inshore Fisheries and Conservation Authority